 - Google + Page

 - T V Commercials

 4) Room Rate or Pricing:

 Defining the correct pricing strategy is one of the most important aspects of the marketing mix.
-If the hotel products like Guest rooms, Food and beverage menu etc. are not priced competitively then the potential guest may reject the use of hotel services.
+If the hotel products like Guest rooms, Food and beverage menu, etc. are not priced competitively then the potential guest may reject the use of hotel services.

-Generally the hotel room rates are defined as per the below season:
+Generally, the hotel room rates are defined as per the below season:

 This is the period when demand for a hotel and its services is highest and the hotel can charge the highest prices to the guest.
-There is no defined peak period for all hotels it vary from hotel to hotel.
+There is no defined peak period for all hotels it varies from hotel to hotel.

 Valley Season / Off Season

 This is the time of the year with the lowest demand for rooms.
 Hotels generally offer reduced rates and packages eg: Stay for 3 and pay for 2 nights, Discounted Package rates, etc.

 This period falls between peak season and off-season, And this time is considered as the best time to attract new business as the rooms are available and medium or highest rates can be charged.
 Also, the sales and marketing activities should be the highest during this period.